JEHoctor/jehoctor.github.io/index.markdown

   </ul>
 </section>

-I am a data scientist interested in natural language processing, intelligent document processing, computer vision, and interpretable machine learning.
-I hold an MS in Computer Science from Duke University, and a BS in Mathematics from Rensselaer Polytechnic Institute. *I'm on the job market, so check out my resume and GitHub if you're hiring.*
+I am a Machine Learning Engineer at Cargill.
+As a machine learning practitioner, my interests include natural language processing, computer vision, and interpretable machine learning.
+I hold an MS in Computer Science from Duke University, and a BS in Mathematics from Rensselaer Polytechnic Institute. <!--*I'm on the job market, so check out my resume and GitHub if you're hiring.*-->

 I enjoy competitive coding with my girlfriend, [Alina Jade Barnett](https://alinajadebarnett.github.io/).
 In 2019, we won second prize in the Duke AI for Art Competition.
 In 2020, we were the 80th team from more than 100,000 global